Wedmont Private Capital Acquires 135 Shares of Autodesk, Inc. (NASDAQ:ADSK)

-Wedmont Private Capital raised its holdings in Autodesk, Inc. (NASDAQ:ADSK – Free Report) by 5.1% in the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 2,769 shares of the software company’s stock after purchasing an additional 135 shares during the quarter.
-Wedmont Private Capital’s holdings in Autodesk were worth $593,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Wedmont Private Capital raised its holdings in Autodesk, Inc. (NASDAQ:ADSK – Free Report) by 5.1% during the 2nd quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund owned 2,769 shares of the software company’s stock after acquiring an additional 135 shares during the quarter.
+Wedmont Private Capital’s holdings in Autodesk were worth $593,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other institutional investors have also recently bought and sold shares of the business.
-Zions Bancorporation N.A. increased its position in shares of Autodesk by 8.7% during the 1st quarter.
-Zions Bancorporation N.A. now owns 635 shares of the software company’s stock valued at $136,000 after purchasing an additional 51 shares during the last quarter.
-Ameritas Advisory Services LLC increased its position in shares of Autodesk by 4.2% during the 1st quarter.
-Ameritas Advisory Services LLC now owns 1,277 shares of the software company’s stock valued at $255,000 after purchasing an additional 52 shares during the last quarter.
-Mission Wealth Management LP grew its position in Autodesk by 0.8% during the 1st quarter.
-Mission Wealth Management LP now owns 6,570 shares of the software company’s stock worth $1,368,000 after acquiring an additional 53 shares during the last quarter.
-Personal CFO Solutions LLC grew its position in Autodesk by 0.7% during the 1st quarter.
-Personal CFO Solutions LLC now owns 7,863 shares of the software company’s stock worth $1,637,000 after acquiring an additional 53 shares during the last quarter.
-Finally, Armstrong Henry H Associates Inc. grew its position in Autodesk by 1.0% during the 2nd quarter.
-Armstrong Henry H Associates Inc. now owns 5,370 shares of the software company’s stock worth $1,099,000 after acquiring an additional 55 shares during the last quarter.
+Several other hedge funds also recently bought and sold shares of the business.
+BlackRock Inc. grew its position in Autodesk by 2.4% in the 1st quarter.
+BlackRock Inc. now owns 17,097,545 shares of the software company’s stock valued at $3,559,025,000 after acquiring an additional 394,268 shares during the last quarter.
+State Street Corp lifted its holdings in shares of Autodesk by 2.8% in the 1st quarter.
+State Street Corp now owns 8,623,556 shares of the software company’s stock worth $1,795,073,000 after buying an additional 235,484 shares during the period.
+Ninety One UK Ltd lifted its holdings in shares of Autodesk by 1.8% in the 1st quarter.
+Ninety One UK Ltd now owns 4,406,367 shares of the software company’s stock worth $917,229,000 after buying an additional 77,844 shares during the period.
+Geode Capital Management LLC lifted its holdings in shares of Autodesk by 1.7% in the 1st quarter.
+Geode Capital Management LLC now owns 3,993,264 shares of the software company’s stock worth $829,485,000 after buying an additional 66,959 shares during the period.
+Finally, Bank of America Corp DE lifted its holdings in shares of Autodesk by 18.2% in the 1st quarter.
+Bank of America Corp DE now owns 3,967,076 shares of the software company’s stock worth $825,786,000 after buying an additional 610,230 shares during the period.
 Institutional investors own 87.92% of the company’s stock.

 Autodesk Stock Up 0.8 %